stsievert/salmon/_sources/developers.rst.txt

     * ``get_queries``, which returns a list of queries and scores.
 These are saved in the database, and popped when a user requests a query.

+Use of ``get_queries`` is strongly recommended.
+Then Salmon's backend relies on Dask, which allows for higher throughput (more concurrent users). ``get_query`` uses a single worker process, so it may get overloaded with a moderate number of concurrent users.

 For complete documentation, see :ref:`alg-api`.
 In short, your algorithm should be a class that implement ``get_query`` and ``process_answers``.